rmm5t/googleapis-mirror/README.markdown

-# Google Library APIs Miror
+# Google Library APIs Mirror

 This is a subset mirror of the [Google Libraries API](http://code.google.com/apis/libraries/devguide.html) CDN meant to be served